Sheila Quarterman Killed in Walnut Ridge Car Accident

 With multiple people hospitalized from the van and the SUV, investigators will compile a full crash report to establish liability.

-According to National Legal Analyst Stefano Formica, Of Counsel at Bond Legal.
-"When vehicle accidents result from unsafe driving, aggressive or distracted driving, speeding, or driving under the influence, victims are usually left with the option to pursue a civil action."
+According to Stefano Formica, a national legal analyst for Accident News and of counsel at Bond Legal, "When vehicle accidents result from unsafe driving, aggressive or distracted driving, speeding, or driving under the influence, victims are usually left with the option to pursue a civil action."

 Victims of car accidents may wish to consult with a personal injury attorney to understand their legal options.